jcoreyes/OP3/README.md

   <img src="https://drive.google.com/uc?export=view&id=1TLUQo3ekl9Err_Mi_7hK77Q2bAUwlTwG" width="19%">
 </p>

-Download the single step block stacking dataset [stack](https://drive.google.com/file/d/1RvPmTqpVmZG7p1orhznzvxTd97Xay1Mh/view?usp=sharing) which contains 60,000 before and after images of blocks being dropped.
+The stack_o2p2_60.h5 dataset contains 60,000 before and after images of blocks being dropped.
 This is the same dataset used in [O2P2](https://people.eecs.berkeley.edu/~janner/o2p2/) "Reasoning About Physical Interactions with Object-Oriented Prediction and Planning."

 This dataset can also be generated using the Mujoco environment.